 A significant SEO factor for Google is the speed at which your website downloads.
 In effect, slower websites are penalized with lower page rankings.
 Therefore, it is crucial that your website downloads data as quickly as possible to all kinds of devices—large and small.

 Google provides a test instrument by which websites can assay their own download speeds.
-Aptly named PageSpeed, it incorporates a scale between zero and 100 to rate your website speed, and 85 is considered the minimum passing score.
+Aptly named PageSpeed Insights, it incorporates a scale between zero and 100 to rate your website speed, and 85 is considered the minimum passing score.

 Did you know that 47% of consumers expect a web page to load in 2 seconds or less?
 Two seconds!